WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) React Component Lifecycle

-## Learning Objectives
+## Learning Objectives:

 *After this lesson, you will be able to:*

-- List the three categories of the React component lifecycle
+- List the three categories of the React component lifecycle.
-- Define the main methods in each lifecycle category
+- Define the main methods in each lifecycle category.

 ---